PiyushBhangale/My-Python-Fun/tic-tac-toe/README.md

 ### Tic-Tac-Toe

-Tic-Tac-Toe (or noughts and crosses) is a simple strategy game in which two players take turns placing a mark on a 3x3 board, attempting to make a row, column, or diagonal of three with their mark.
-In this homework, we will use the tools we've covered in the past two weeks to create a Tic-Tac-Toe simulator and evaluate basic winning strategies.
+Tic-Tac-Toe (or noughts and crosses) is a simple strategy game in which two players take turns placing a mark on a 3x3 board, attempting to make a row, column, or diagonal of three with their mark.Here we will create a Tic-Tac-Toe simulator and evaluate basic winning strategies.

 ![](https://upload.wikimedia.org/wikipedia/commons/8/8e/TicTacToe-6549127nnXOp.gif)